yatwang7/Sentiment_Analysis/README.md

 * **Question filtering:** `is_question_like()` removes posts that are primarily asking for recommendations (“Should I take…?”).
 * **Weighted average polarity:** objective-leaning texts (high neutrality) get **lower** weight; see `average_polarity_from(..., scheme="objective")`.
 * **Most polarizing:** you can keep only the strongest opinions with `select_most_polarizing(...)` (optional; included in `sentiment_analysis.py` if you enabled it).
+* **Caching:** after obtaining an analysis, we save it to a cache so the next lookup of the same topic is faster.

 ---